harshitpaunikar1/Project-15/.github/project-buildup-history.md

 - Task summary: Weekend fix — the visualizations had overlapping labels in narrow viewports.
 Adjusted the figure size and padding.
 - Deliverable: Good enough to not be embarrassing.
+## 2022-04-18 - Day 4: EDA

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to chart the strongest relationships and note which inputs appear predictive and make the whole thing feel less half baked.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+Part of the effort went into making sure a normal person could use the page without needing extra explanation.
+- Deliverable: I wrapped up the day with eDA notes and charts mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+It was not super polished, just stable enough that I felt okay moving forward.